thearn/webcam-pulse-detector/README.md

 virtualenv, which must be activated before use (see the Quickstart section below).
 OpenMDAO requires python 2.6+, numpy, scipy, and matplotlib
 (see http://openmdao.org/docs/getting-started/requirements.html)

-Running Windows, and completely new to Python?
+Running Windows, completely new to Python, but still would like to hack on the source code?
 Full instructions for getting started with all requirements needed to run this code are available [here](win_pythonxy.md)

 Quickstart:
 ------------

+### On branch `no_openmdao`:

+- Simply run `get_pulse.py` in the top level directory.

+### On branch `master`:

 - Activate the openMDAO virtual python environment in a command or terminal window.
 On Linux and OSX, this is done by running (note the period):